warpcode/nanorc/README.md

 also have these extensions but use a different, incompatible syntax (`[[:<:]]` and `[[:>:]]`).
-Since version 2.1.5, nano can automatically translate the GNU syntax to BSD syntax at run-time, but for the benefit of people running a pre-2.1.5 version of nano on OS X or *BSD, the `~/.nanorc` file itself can be translated by installing with `make BSDREGEX=1`.
+Since version 2.1.5, nano can automatically translate the GNU syntax to BSD syntax at run-time, but for the benefit of people running a pre-2.1.5 version of nano on OS X or *BSD, the `.nanorc` file itself can be translated by installing with `make BSDREGEX=1`.

 ### Why not use `\s` instead of the verbose `[[:space:]]` pattern?